-For opportunities, if you just search “Google internships” and you’ll get thousands of results.
+For opportunities, if you just search “Google internships” you’ll get thousands of results.

 It knows where you live.
 You can also give it a hand by adding your location to the search.

-Refine your search by job type, job location, and set up saved searches and alerts.
+Refine your search by job type, and job location, and set up saved searches and alerts.

 - Monster Jobs

 Monster works just like Indeed or Glassdoor for internship search.
 It’s a traditional job search site with powerful intern capabilities.

 ***Not all sites highlighted here are ideal for all career fields or locations, so it’s important to take the time to review each site.

 See if it is the kind of opportunity you’re looking for.

 How You Can Strat Finding Internship Opportunities by Making List

 - If you’re currently a student or recent graduate, your college’s Career Services or Internship Programs office is a terrific resource to use to line up an internship.

 Visit them on campus or check out their online resources when classes aren’t in session.

-The office can guide you to internships targeted specifically towards students from your university including those sponsored by alumni, parents, and friends of the college.
+The office can guide you to internships targeted specifically toward students from your university including those sponsored by alumni, parents, and friends of the college.

 - Search internship on Google using “internship” and the location where you want to work as keywords.